enflow-nl/component-inflector/README.md

 Special thanks to [Freek Van der Herten](https://github.com/freekmurze) for providing the package template & multiple useful packages.

 ## About Enflow
 Enflow is a web agency based in Alphen aan den Rijn, Netherlands.
-We specialize in developing webapplications, mobile applications and websites.
+We specialize in developing web applications, mobile applications and websites.
 You can find more info [on our website](https://enflow.nl/en).

 ## License
 The MIT License (MIT).
 Please see [License File](LICENSE.md) for more information.